Women in the United States Senate: History

-Olympia Snowe of Maine arrived in the Senate in 1995, having previously served in the US House of Representatives and both houses of the Maine state legislature.
-She and later Debbie Stabenow of Michigan, Kyrsten Sinema of Arizona, and Cynthia Lummis of Wyoming are the only women to have served in both houses of a state legislature and both houses of the federal legislature.
-In 2000, Stabenow and Maria Cantwell became the first women to defeat incumbent elected senators in a general election, unseating Senators Spencer Abraham and Slade Gorton respectively.
-Hillary Clinton is the first and only First Lady to run for or win a Senate seat.
-Clinton joined the Senate in 2001, becoming the first female senator from New York, and served until 2009, when she resigned to become the 67th United States Secretary of State, under President Barack Obama.
-She was replaced by Kirsten Gillibrand, who has been reelected three times and was herself a candidate for president in the 2020 Democratic Party presidential primaries.
+Olympia Snowe of Maine assumed office in the Senate in 1995, having previously served in the US House of Representatives and both houses of the Maine state legislature.
+She was the first woman (later joined by Debbie Stabenow of Michigan, Kyrsten Sinema of Arizona, and Cynthia Lummis of Wyoming) to have served in both houses of a state legislature and both houses of the federal legislature.
+In 2000, Stabenow and Maria Cantwell became the first women to defeat incumbent elected senators in a general election, defeating Senators Spencer Abraham and Slade Gorton respectively.
+Hillary Clinton is the first First Lady to run for or win a Senate seat.
+Clinton took office in the Senate in 2001, becoming the first female senator from New York, and served until 2009, when she resigned to become the 67th United States Secretary of State, under President Barack Obama.
+She was replaced by Kirsten Gillibrand, who has been elected three times and was herself a candidate for president in the 2020 Democratic Party presidential primaries.

-In 2008, Kay Hagan became the first woman to unseat a female incumbent, Elizabeth Dole.
+In 2008, Democrat Kay Hagan of North Carolina became the first woman to defeat a female incumbent, Elizabeth Dole.
 Upon the opening of the 112th United States Congress in 2011, New Hampshire Democrat Jeanne Shaheen was joined by newly elected Republican Kelly Ayotte, making up the first Senate delegation of two women belonging to different parties.

-In November 2022, Dianne Feinstein became the longest-serving female senator in history. surpassing Barbara Mikulski. having served for 30 years.
-Feinstein is retiring at the end of her last term on January 3, 2025.
+Patty Murray holds the record as the longest serving woman senator.
+As a serving senator, her record is continuously extended.

 In 2012, a record five new female senators were elected.
 This beat the record of four new female senators from 1992 and set the record of five new women and eleven female senators in one Senate class.
 The five new women were Democrats Tammy Baldwin of Wisconsin, Heidi Heitkamp of North Dakota, Mazie Hirono of Hawaii, Elizabeth Warren of Massachusetts, and Republican Deb Fischer of Nebraska.
 Hirono was the first Asian-American woman and first Buddhist in the Senate, and Baldwin was the first openly gay person in the Senate.

 In 2014, Joni Ernst was elected as the first female combat veteran to serve in the Senate.
 In 2016, Catherine Cortez Masto was elected as the first Latina senator, while Tammy Duckworth was elected as the first female double amputee in the Senate.
 In a June 2016 primary election, as a result of California's recent establishment of the top-two primary, Attorney General of California Kamala Harris and U.S. Representative Loretta Sanchez became the first women of the same party to advance to a Senate general election.
 In November 2016, Harris became the first woman to defeat a woman of the same party in a Senate general election.

 In 2016, Hillary Clinton became the first former female senator to win a major party's nomination for President of the United States.
-Despite winning a plurality of the popular vote, she ultimately lost her bid to Donald Trump.
+Despite winning a plurality of the popular vote, she ultimately lost to Donald Trump.